-Dear ODL student
+Dear Distance student

-I would like to welcome you as a student to the North-West University's Faculty of Education and trust that your association with the Faculty will be pleasant.
+I would like to welcome you as a student to the North-West University's Faculty of Education and trust that your association with the Faculty will be fruitful!
+I am acutely aware of the challenges of being a student (part time) whilst having other competing priorities.
+However, I encourage you to keep the end goal in mind, especially when the pressure of assignments and examinations becomes challenging.